1804124Anjuma-Afrin/CUET_Cafeteria_Management_System_cse_434_sessional_project/README.md

 # CUET CAFETERIA MANAGEMENT SYSTEM

 CUET Cafeteria Management System is a web application developed for managing cafeteria operations efficiently.
-It provides functionalities for both administrators and customers to handle various tasks related to cafeteria management, such as menu management, order placement, reservation, staff management, and more.
+It provides functionalities for both administrators and customers to handle various tasks related to cafeteria management, such as menu management, order placement, reservation, staff management, and more.It reduces waiting time and enhance overall service delivery.
 This project is done for CSE 434 Software Engineering (sessional).

 ## Contributors